 To constitute a criminal enterprise, the group must:

+Purpose of the enterprise.
+The enterprise's purpose may be valid and legal, or it may only have an illegal purpose.
 For example, two criminals who came together one time to commit a kidnapping would not be considered a criminal enterprise.
 However, an association of businesspeople that met regularly and worked together for many years to, among other things, bribe several public officials in order to receive favorable city contracts, would probably be considered a criminal enterprise.

+In addition to criminal prosecutions, RICO also permits civil suits by private citizens (plaintiffs) who have suffered financial harm to their business or property because of racketeering.
 For example, a private nightclub owner whose business was being undercut by a competitor who engaged in illegal businesses, such as gambling and prostitution, could sue for damages.

 If the plaintiff can prove a RICO violation and resulting injury, the federal court can order the defendant to: